-An overflowing toilet is one of the most common plumbing issues in a home.
+An overflowing toilet is one of the most common drain cleaning issues in a home.
 The problem could turn into a serious one when the water affects other parts of the house.
 A toilet flooding that is not addressed could turn into a major disaster.
 The water could leak into adjoining rooms or into the rooms below.
 You will not only be concerned with a major repair, but you will have to deal with big expenses as well.

 You can spare your home from damage, and your pocketbook from ensuing repair costs, if you know how to stop an overflowing toilet.
 A toilet runs over when there is a blockage in the toilet drain or a malfunction in the water tank float mechanism.
 Here are a few repair steps you can take: